Arcadia-Science/prehgt/README.md

      - **[blastp_to_hgt_candidates_kingdom.R](./bin/blastp_to_hgt_candidates_kingdom.R)**:
        - [Alien index](https://doi.org/10.1126/science.1156407): A score of HGT probability based on BLAST hit e-value for the top hit in the kingdom-level acceptor versus donor hits.
 Because it is based on e-value, it can be biased by BLAST database size.
        - [HGT score](https://doi.org/10.1371/journal.pgen.1003035): A score of HGT probability based on BLAST hit corrected bitscore for the top hit in the kingdom-level acceptor versus donor hits.
-       - [Donor distribution index](https://doi.org/10.1016/j.molp.2022.02.001): An index that calculates the specificity of a HGT candidate gene within the donor groups.
+       - [Donor distribution index](https://doi.org/10.1016/j.molp.2022.02.001): An index that calculates the specificity of an HGT candidate gene within the donor groups.
 It estimates how frequently does the HGT candidate occurs in all the donor groups.
        - (Normalized) entropy: A measure of the uncertainty or randomness of a set of probabilities.
 Since there are seven kingdoms investigated, the maximum entropy is `log2(7)`.
 Entropy is normalized to 0-1 range by dividing by the maximum potential value.
        - Gini coefficient: A measure of inequality among values of a frequency distribution.
 A Gini coefficient close to 0 indicates that the qseqid is uniformly distributed across all kingdoms.
        - [Aggregate hit score](https://doi.org/10.1371/journal.pcbi.1010686): A score of HGT liklihood calculated by subtracting the sum of normalized corrected bitscores in the donor group from the sum of normalized corrected bitscores in the acceptor group.